Keyboard and Screen Reader Accessibility in Wispr Flow

 • Decorative images: Hidden from screen readers to reduce noise.

-• Disabled controls: Communicated via both the HTML disabled attribute and aria-disabled.
-Loading states show a "Loading" label for screen readers.
+• Disabled controls: Communicated via the HTML disabled attribute and aria-disabled.
+Loading states show a "Loading" label.

 Reduced motion